-A selection of other publications includes: The Ecstasy of Resistance, A Biography of George Ryga, Toronto: ECW Press, 1995; "Biocritical Essay" in The George Ryga Papers, University of Calgary Press, 1995; "Genre Contention at the New Play Centre," in Theatre Research in Canada, Vol. 16, Nos.
-1-2; "Theatre" entry in The Encyclopedia of British Columbia, Vancouver: Harbour Publishing, 1999; "Subverting Modernisms in British Columbia: Christopher Dafoe at the Vancouver Sun, 1968-1975," chapter in Establishing Our Boundaries: English Canadian Theatre Criticism, Toronto: University of Toronto Press, 1999; and "Shedding the Colonial Past: Rethinking British Columbia Theatre," in BC Studies 137 (Spring 2003).
-He also writes program notes for plays staged by Western Canada Theatre in Kamloops.
+A selection of other major publications includes: The Ecstasy of Resistance, A Biography of George Ryga, Toronto: ECW Press, 1995; “Biocritical Essay” in The George Ryga Papers, University of Calgary Press, 1995; “Genre Contention at the New Play Centre,” in Theatre Research in Canada, Vol. 16, Nos.
+1-2; “Theatre” entry in The Encyclopedia of British Columbia, Vancouver: Harbour Publishing, 1999; “Subverting Modernisms in British Columbia: Christopher Dafoe at the Vancouver Sun, 1968-1975,” chapter in Establishing Our Boundaries: English Canadian Theatre Criticism, Toronto: University of Toronto Press, 1999; and “Shedding the Colonial Past: Rethinking British Columbia Theatre,” in BC Studies 137 (Spring 2003).
+He has also written program notes for many plays staged by Western Canada Theatre in Kamloops.
 He is now living in Victoria where he has donated his collection of British Columbia Theatre History Papers to the University of Victoria Library.
 His George Ryga Papers have been donated to the University of Calgary Library.

 Christopher Innes email@example.com